 Silnylon tents often don’t have fully sealed or taped seams, as most are made to be used for light or ultralight backpacking.
 Chances are you should check a new silnylon tent before your first trip and lay down some seam sealer just to be on the safe side.

 The qualities of silnylon materials are great but normal sealants simply won’t still.
-If you have a silicone treated fabric of any type, you will need to use Sil Net to get a good stick.
+If you have a silicone-treated outdoor fabric of any type, you will need to use Sil Net to get a good stick.
 Aside from seams on tents, you can also use this sealant on any other gear.
 It is strong enough to be used for minor field repairs as well.

-This sealer is urethane-based and known for being very fast drying while still maintaining flexibility.
-Due to the ingredients this product is not advised for silnylon or silicone-infused tents, so only go with this product if your tent is made of some other synthetic or laminate material.
+This sealer is urethane-based (urethane coating) and known for being very fast drying while still maintaining flexibility.
+Due to the ingredients, this product is not advised for silnylon or silicone-infused tents, so only go with this product if your tent is made of some other synthetic or laminate material.

 Coleman has this sealer in a large bottle (vs the typical 1/1.5 oz tube) and has a brush.
 This makes application very easy and helps to prevent big globs of sealer.
 Those who’ve never resealed a tent may find this product easier for them to get a smooth application from.

-The Coleman Waterproof Seam Sealer comes in a 2 oz. tube and retails for under $5 (check this listing for the latest live prices) at most stores.
-It may not be an award-winning product but it will definitely keep you dry when applied properly.
+The Coleman Waterproof Seam Sealer comes in a 2 oz. tube and retails for under $5 at most stores.
+The Coleman seam sealer may not be an award-winning product but it will definitely keep you dry when applied properly.

 Other Runner’s Up: